 Before your adjustment, your chiropractor should discuss your treatment level.

 You should not expect any pain during a chiropractic visit.

-The first time you visit a chiropractor, the doctor of chiropractic will likely consult with you regarding your overall condition, symptoms, and desired results.
-This consultation may include:
+The first time you visit a chiropractor, they will likely consult you regarding your overall condition, symptoms, and desired results.
+This consultation may include the following:

 You may or may not get a chiropractic adjustment at this initial consultation.
-At Denver Upper Cervical Chiropractic, we take time to thoroughly analyze x-rays before delivering the first adjustment on the second visit.
+At Denver Upper Cervical Chiropractic, we thoroughly analyze X-rays before delivering the first adjustment on the second visit.
 If a patient travels in from out of state, we will make special accommodations for time.

-After your first visit, the chiropractor can examine your x-rays and formulate a personalized treatment plan for you.
+After your first visit, the chiropractor can examine your X-rays and formulate a personalized treatment plan.